jmoghassemi/EC_Python_2023_Backend/README.md

-## Welcome to PYSITE!
+# Welcome to PYSITE!

-# How to create a Python Virtual Environment:
+## An application that uses Python's Flask for beckend.

 ### To run the application, use the following command:
 python run.py